FreddyOffenga/star_vc3/README.md

-# star_vc3
+# Star
-Star for Vintage Computer Christmas Challenge
+Star for  the Vintage Computer Christmas Challenge